 It's a question on many women's minds after the pill.
 Let me share with you what happened with Megan regarding her libido.

 After gathering Megan’s data, both her story and her labs, I outlined her individualized treatment plan and got her working with my clinical team to fast track her recovery.
-Because of the toll the pill takes on the liver, we got Megan going right away with our unique holistic detox, which includes the Bhuti Life Vital Detox kit.
+Because of the toll the pill takes on the liver, we got Megan going right away with our unique holistic detox, which includes my Paleo Detox Kit (or the Plant-Based Detox Kit.

 Megan continued her treatment course with my team, reporting a marked return of her sex drive after 6 months.
 Of course, we were all excited to hear this and were thrilled to hear that Megan’s energy had increased, her skin was clear and her periods were on time and easy.